input-output-hk/marlowe-doc/docs/tutorials/marlowe-model.md

-We have shown,[^4] that the behaviour of a Marlowe is independent of how inputs are collected into transactions, and so when we simulate the action of a contract we don\'t need to group inputs into transactions explicitly.
+We have shown,[^4] that the behaviour of a Marlowe is independent of how inputs are collected into transactions, and so when we simulate the action of a contract we don't need to group inputs into transactions explicitly.
 For concreteness we can think of each transaction having at most one input.
 While the semantics of a contract is independent of how inputs are grouped into transactions, the *costs of execution* may be